chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 };
 ```

-If you take a closer look, you'll see that we're using the `styled` tag, this tag comes from the `@storybook/theming` package.
-Using this tag, will allow us to customize not only Storybook's theme but also the UI to our needs.
-Also [useStorybookState](https://storybook.js.org/docs/react/api/addons-api#usestorybookstate), which is a real handy hook, that allows us to tap into Storybook's internal state so that we can fetch any bit of information present.
-In our case we're using it to fetch only the id of each story created.
+Let's take a look at the code.
+We use the `styled` tag that comes from the `@storybook/theming` package.
+This allows us to customize Storybook's theme and the addon UI. [`useStorybookState`](https://storybook.js.org/docs/react/api/addons-api#usestorybookstate) is a hook that allows us to tap into Storybook's internal state to fetch any bit of information present.
+In our case we're using it to fetch the id of each story created.

 ### Displaying the actual assets